-2.2 FISHER OBSERVATIONS
+FISHER OBSERVATIONS

-Hawaii fishermen Clay Tam and Roy Morioka started the fisher observations initiative in 2020 to add traditional and local ecological knowledge, and on-the-water observations to fisherydependent data sources in the annual SAFE reports.
-Fisher observations from 2020 can be found in the pelagic and the respective archipelagic reports (WPRFMC 2021a; WPRFMC 2021b; WPRFMC 2021c; WPRFMC 2021d).
+Hawai'i fishermen Clay Tam and Roy Morioka started the fisher observations initiative in 2020 to add traditional and local ecological knowledge, and on-the-water observations to fisheries dependent data sources in the Annual SAFE reports.
+Fisher observations from 2021 can be found in the pelagic and respective Archipelagic reports (WPRFMC 2022a; WPRFMC 2022b; WPRFMC 2022c; WPRFMC 2022d).